eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 #### Build and Deploy DetectionLab

 After all the prerequisites are satisfied, do the following.
-Note that **all the commands in this section should be executed on the Ubuntu machine**.
+Note that **all the commands in this subsection should be executed on the Ubuntu machine**.

 1. Clone the repository to your workspace by `git clone git@github.com:eWalker-TestLab/TestLab.git`.